yassine-bennkhay/colicoli_todo_api/README.md

 #### Response
 ```
 {
-    "task": "to demonstrate the respone.",
+    "task": "to demonstrate the response.",
     "status": "todo",
     "_id": "65366e0d6525ff5a7979059a",
     "createdAt": "2023-10-23T12:58:53.435Z",